Git-Venn/React-Portfolio/README.md

-First attempt at a web app portfolio using React
+Web App portfolio using React